rohanpadhye/travioli/README.md

 Travioli uses **python** for the back-end analysis.
 We *strongly* recommend using the [pypy](http://pypy.org) implementation.
 Travioli's analysis is CPU-intensive; pypy's tracing JIT compiler speeds up analysis over the default CPython runtime by anywhere from 4x to 10x, and saves a lot of memory too.

-Travioli's run script looks for a binary named `pypy` in the current `PATH` and if not found falls back to the `python` command.

 **[Optional]** If you wish to use Travioli for visualization, you will need **GraphViz** to render access graphs from the `dot` files that Travioli generates.
 This software is available as `graphviz` via `brew` and `apt-get`/`aptitude`.

 ## Installation